Published on the Blog of the European Journal of International Law (EJIL: Talk!) on 31 July 2020

 Spain is also a Party to the Treaty of Paris, but it does not have a BIT with Norway.
 Nevertheless, in 1929 Spain and Norway entered into a Treaty on conciliation, judicial settlement and arbitration.
 Such bilateral instrument provides for a general compromissory clause to settle future disputes between the Contracting Parties by way of arbitration.
 Therefore, also Spain may threaten recourse to an international arbitration by invoking this 1929 instrument against Norway and thus protecting its fishing rights stemming from the 1920 Treaty of Paris.

-Arbitral tribunals established under Norway’s BITs and the Spain-Norway Treaty on conciliation, judicial settlement and arbitration may determine the width of the territorial scope of the Treaty of Paris, thus putting an end to the contentious issue.
+International arbitral tribunals established under Norway’s BITs and the Spain-Norway Treaty on conciliation, judicial settlement and arbitration may determine the width of the territorial scope of the Treaty of Paris, thus putting an end to the contentious issue.
 An international, independent and neutral adjudicator may indeed solve this issue, by determining whether the Treaty of Paris shall apply either up to the 4 (or 12 nautical miles) from the baseline of the archipelago (as maintained by Norway) or up to the 200 nautical miles of the economic zone (as contended by the EU).
-Such finding, in the form of enforceable and binding awards, may provide the affected EU Member-States with the effective solution they are looking for against Norway’s discriminatory and expropriatory measures.
+Such finding, in the form of enforceable and binding awards, may provide the affected EU Member-States with the effective solution they are looking for against Norway’s discriminatory and expropriatory measures, which are inconsistent with the Treaty of Paris.